peterMuriuki/setup-computer/notes.md

 ** We use the shell scripts to do normal environment and tool support to run the playbook and then it calls the ansible scripts to setup everything else.

+TODO:
+- git gpg automation
+- interactive non login shell does not seem to be aware of bash_profile changes